Root Canal Arlington, VA

 Placing the Crown

-Typically, you'll have to wait a few weeks before the dentist places your crown.
-Once everything looks good, the dentist can place your crown to restore function and appearance.
-However, when it's appropriate we can create your crown and place it on the same day as your root canal using our advanced CEREC system, which allows us to design and mill your crown immediately.
+Typically, you'll have to wait a few weeks before your dentist places your crown to restore function and appearance.
+However, when it's appropriate, we can create your crown and place it on the same day as your root canal procedure using our advanced CEREC system, which allows us to design and mill your crown immediately.

 Can I Get a Crown on the Same Day as My Root Canal Treatment?

-Our dentists often won't recommend a crown on the same day of your root canal treatment.
+Our Arlington dentists often won't recommend a crown on the same day of your root canal treatment.
 Instead, waiting a few weeks to make sure everything heals properly and looks good is recommended.
-However, if the dentist thinks the tooth looks good, we can make the new crown and place it immediately using our in-office same-day CEREC® technology.
+However, if your dentist thinks the treated tooth looks good, we can make a same-day crown and place it immediately using our in-office CEREC system.

 Smile Designer DDS reception area